Am I Required To Have Insurance for My Swimming Pool?

 Swimming Pool Injuries

-Drowning is the leading cause of death in children ages one through four, with most of those drownings happening in home swimming pools.
-Meanwhile, it is the second leading cause of unintentional death among children ages five through 14 and about 30% of drownings among this age range occur in swimming pools.[4]
-As a result, having adequate personal liability insurance coverage is especially crucial if children live in your neighborhood or frequently visit your home.
+Drowning is the leading cause of death in children ages 1 through 4 in the United States, with most of those drownings occurring in home swimming pools.
+Meanwhile, it is the second-leading cause of unintentional death among children ages 5 through 14 and about 30% of drownings among this age range take place in swimming pools.[4]
+As a result, having sufficient personal liability insurance coverage is especially crucial if children live in your neighborhood or frequently visit your home.

 Swimming Pool Damage and Leaks